GeoPlatform/geoplatform-demos/docs/geoapi.md

 ![BaileysEcoregion](https://user-images.githubusercontent.com/61807178/154977759-4b6d255a-d9d6-49fb-a020-24ff40eaca34.png)

 ## Browse a Collection's Features
 This section covers exploring the individual items in a collection.
 The items are grouped in 10 item groups that can be paged through using the __Prev__ and __Next__ buttons below the map.
-The default limit of otems to load per page may be set using the __Limit__ menu below the map.
+The default limit of items to load per page may be set using the __Limit__ menu below the map.
 1. With a collection open (e.g. [__Bailey's Ecoregions and Subregions Dataset__](https://geoapi.geoplatform.gov/collections/f5bfb616_0e64_4b2c_a2d7_268c01d8d28f)) Click on the __Browse through the items of "Bailey's Ecoregions and Subregions Dataset"__ </br>
 ![BrowsBaileys](https://user-images.githubusercontent.com/61807178/154979948-1f4a3ab7-a269-468a-b2f3-4844d27554a3.png)
 2. Clicking the browse link opens a page with a map showing a subset of items' features with a table of items' attributes. </br>